JaxWau/Weekly_Assingments_data-/Week 6.md

 blastp -db Unk_therm.faa -query HSP_prot.fasta -out CPN_BLAST.txt -outfmt 7

 1 and 2.
 After running the blastp there were 6 quieres.
-Within each of these 6, x of them were HSPs.
-The reason for this being that the %identity was high relative to the others, the e.value was very low, and the length of the reads was long.
+Within each of these 6 quieries there we many HSPs.
+Winith these HSPs, 6 of them were actual HSPs.
+The reason for this being that firstly their E-value was very low and that on the graph we were shown in class their %identity and overall length fell within the "safe zone".

 Of these HSPs y of them have paralogs.
 The reason for this is....